ryanchard/MCQ-and-SFT-code/README.md

 ---

 ### 2. Set Up and Activate Your Conda Environment
-If you already set up a Conda environment, update it with the latest dependencies:
+If you already have a Conda environment you want to keep using, update it with any missing dependencies needed for this workflow:
 ```bash
 conda env update --name <your_conda_env> --file environment.yml
 ```